Bake Play Smile

 Carrot, Pumpkin & Sweet Potato Soup in a white bowl surrounded by a patterned tea towel

-This Sweet Potato Soup is given a tasty, veggie-laden goodness with the addition of carrot and pumpkin.
+Pumpkin soup is given a tasty, veggie-laden goodness with the addition of sweet potato and carrot.
 With its smooth texture and sweet flavour undertones, this soup, served with nothing more than a fresh, crusty bread roll is the perfect meal in cooler weather!

 5 from 9 votes